5l1v3r1/WhatsSpy-Public-wiki/home.markdown

 **Update 1.0.6** : Better error reporting and LiveNotifier added.
 You can undertake the same steps as 1.0.3.
 Please add `$whatsspyLNKey = '';` to your current config.

+**Update 1.0.7** : Fixed UTF8 support (works in FF only), added lastseen option and fixed some other small issues. same rules apply as `1.0.6`.

 **People that have problems setting up this project, you can register at this Gitlab server for any issues, mail server is also up again (you can request activation mail via the login panel).**
 ## Screenshots
 #### Overview page: